 ..
 And now all this food talk is making me hungry.
 Thanks Anon.

-Anonymous asked: Have you ever tried juice?
+Anonymous said: Have you ever tried juice?
 IT'S GREAT

 I haven’t tried any form or kind of juice at all.
 But if it’s to be judged, estimated, and grouped in a similar category as the cherry soda I recently encountered then I am not so keen on trying it.